Candidate: First Selectman

 As someone who has surveyed my own property using a map, heel-to-toe steps, measuring tape, and some string when the tape ran out, when trying to judge just how close to my neighbor’s property line would be safe to clear brush, I share many people’s desire to get the most out of their real estate investment.
 If selected to sit on the Zoning Board of Appeals I will assist you in understanding and resolving your zoning concerns should any come up.
 My husband and I, and our two sons, have lived in Easton for coming up on six years, but I am originally from Southwest Ohio farm country.
 I moved out East for college (MA) then headed down to NYC for 12 years.
 I always had a soft spot in my heart for CT though, which is how we ended up here.
-Beyond that, I work as an independent marketing consultant, jewelry entrepreneur, and adjunct professor at SHU.
+Beyond that, I work as a marketing consultant, jewelry entrepreneur, and an adjunct professor at SHU.

 Candidate: Zoning Board of Appeals

 The path forward on many issues is not always clear.
 We are presented with many competing, and sometimes equally valid, priorities.
 I believe we keep to our values – by doing the most good, for the most people, most of the time.
 Although new to Easton, I’m not new to community involvement.
 I’ve held a wide range of elected, appointed, and volunteer positions nearly everywhere I’ve lived – from Library Trustee, to PTO Treasurer, to classroom and team mom – I’ve always wanted to show up for my family and community.

 I’m a professional proposal writer, experienced in corporate compliance and risk mitigation.
 I’ll use these skills as I evaluate and apply Easton’s established zoning rules.
 I’m eager to play my small part in ensuring Easton moves confidently into the future as a healthy, affordable, sustainable, and welcoming place to live.